liamc1994/docs/docs/general-How-can-I-pay.md

 title: "Payments"

 ---
-We accept all major credit and debit cards such as Visa, MasterCard, Maestro, Discover, etc. We also accept PayPal, Bitcoin,  instant bank transfers via Sofort or Direct Debit via GoCardless.
+We accept all major credit and debit cards such as Visa, MasterCard, Maestro, Discover, etc. We also accept PayPal, Bitcoin or Direct Debit via GoCardless.

 ## What currencies can I pay in?